ulixee/hero/website/docs/Overview/BasicConcepts.md

 # Basic Concepts

-## Each Agent instance Has a Unique User
+## Each Hero Instance Has a Unique User

 - user-agent
 - ip address